JeremyGrosser/wacc/README.md

 Codegen went suprisingly smoothly.
 Having a separate data structure for assembly seems like overkill at this point, but I can see how it might be useful for optimization passes later.

+## Chapter 2: Unary Operators
+This chapter adds the first two character `--` token to the lexer, even though we're not adding it to the AST yet.
+Rather than adding a single character lookahead to the IO package, I allow the `Advance` method to take a negative `Count` argument.
+This way, I can readahead as far as I like and only rewind the cursor if needed.

+Once again, translating ASDL to record types was pleasant.
+After adding the new node types to the AST, the compiler happily provided errors about missing cases in the parser and codegen packages.
+Very useful for figuring out what code needs to be updated.